Class invariant: Class invariants and inheritance

 The useful effect of class invariants in object-oriented software is enhanced in the presence of inheritance.
 Class invariants are inherited, that is, "the invariants of all the parents of a class apply to the class itself."

 Inheritance can allow descendant classes to alter implementation data of parent classes, so it would be possible for a descendant class to change the state of instances in a way that made them invalid from the viewpoint of the parent class.
 The concern for this type of misbehaving descendant is one reason object-oriented software designers give for favoring composition over inheritance (i.e., inheritance breaks encapsulation).

 However, because class invariants are inherited, the class invariant for any particular class consists of any invariant assertions coded immediately on that class in conjunction with all the invariant clauses inherited from the class's parents.
 This means that even though descendant classes may have access to the implementation data of their parents, the class invariant can prevent them from manipulating those data in any way that produces an invalid instance at runtime.

 Programming language support

 Assertions

 Common programming languages like Python, PHP, JavaScript, C++ and Java support assertions by default, which can be used to define class invariants.
 A common pattern to implement invariants in classes is for the constructor of the class to throw an exception if the invariant is not satisfied.
-Since methods preserve the invariants, they can assume the validity of the invariant and need not explicitly check for it.
+For mutable classes, e.g., in the presence of setter methods or when they depend on other mutable objects, one might in addition want to check after each modification whether the invariant was correctly re-established, which guarantees that method implementations indeed preserve the class invariants.

 Native support

 The class invariant is an essential component of design by contract.
-So, programming languages that provide full native support for design by contract, such as Eiffel, Ada, and D, will also provide full support for class invariants.
+So, programming languages that provide full native support for design by contract, such as Eiffel, Ada, Dafny, and D, will also provide full support for class invariants.